 Q. How do I maintain my push mower?

 Clean the underside of any mower’s deck with a hose and sharpen its blades from time to time.
 If it’s a gasoline-powered mower, change the spark plug and air filter once a year.
-Also remember to winterize the fuel system before the winter by adding a fuel treatment.
+Also, remember to winterize the fuel system before cold weather hits by adding a fuel treatment.